juansanguinoo/Firefox-send-clone/Firefox-send-clone-frontend/README.md

 # Firefox Send Clone Client

-Frontend of a Firefox send clone made with ReactJS
+Frontend was made with NextJS, HTML and CSS